 Deane Prouty's setup for the Broadway production of Peter and the Starcatcher at the Brooks Atkinson Theatre.

-Read Deane's write-up about the show below the photos.
+Deane's write-up below photos.

 “The setup at Peter and the Starcatcher is a bit different then most.
 There are only a few ‘musical’ numbers in the show.
 In fact it is really a play with music and 95% of what I am doing is foley work - sound effects timed with action on the stage.
 I am located in the front stage left box seat and have a clear view of the stage.
 When we started the show in 2011 at New York Theater Workshop in the East Village, I was literally suspended up over the audience on a platform hanging from the ceiling by chains.
 Although the box seat is a bit cramped, it doesn't sway when I play!

 Some of the sound effects are carry-overs from earlier workshops in La Jolla and Williamstown Theater Festival.
 But the majority are sounds we came up with through the process of trial and error.
 Music Director Marco Paguia had a great bit of input as did the Composer Wayne Barker.
 The Directors Roger Rees (Nicholas Nickelby) and Alex Timbers (Bloody, Bloody, Andrew Jackson) told me that when a door closed on stage, they did not want a foley door sound, but wanted something that represented a door slamming.
 So what we use is a closed palm thud on a large Djembe and a low LP cowbell played together.
 It leaves a bit more up to the audiences imagination, but the reality is that when you are in the audience and see the action onstage and hear that sound, you know a door closed.
 We also each (Marco Paguia) have a de-tuned violin on which we play squeaky sounds for the rusty hinges on the doors.